Dr Robert Hilton

 Since October 2009, I've been at Durham University, where I was promoted to Reader in October 2015, with a return to IPG in Paris (2012) as Professeur Invité.

-I serve as Associate Editor at Earth Surface Dynamics (from 2013) and Chemical Geology (from 2015) and am a regular reviewer for a wide range of international journals.
+I serve as Associate Editor at Earth Surface Dynamics (from 2013), Chemical Geology (from 2015) and PLOS ONE (from 2017) and am a regular reviewer for a wide range of international journals.
 In 2014, I was presented with the Outstanding Young Scientist Award of the European Geosciences Union (EGU) in recognition of my ‘innovative contributions to the identification of the role of mountain belts in the global organic carbon cycle’.
+Collaborations with Chinese colleagues were recognised by an award in 2017 from the Chinese Academy of Sciences.
+In 2018 I was selected as a Finalist in Chemistry - Blavatnik Awards for Young Scientists in the United Kingdom.

 1. Carbon dioxide emissions from weathering of rock-derived organic carbon